lolo859/vodka/docs/vodka-lib-usage.md

 - `std::string verbose_context` : the verbose mode selected by the user, `a`, `r` or `e`.
 Choose `e` for normal output mode.
 - `int main_logstep_context` : the step of the main process of transcoding.
 Put any number if `verbose_context` is `e`.
 - `std::string last_logstep_context` : the number of step in the main process.
 Put any string if `verbose_context` is `e`.
-- `std::map<std::string,vodka::variables::element>` : the map of all the variables already existing before this instruction
+- `std::map<std::string,vodka::variables::VariableContainer> variablesdict_context` : the map of all the variables already existing before this instruction

 ---